Cat Safety Around Your Christmas Tree

 Smaller Trees With Solid Bases

 A solid base will help to keep your tree upright.
 If your cat is determined to jump on it, try tying the tree to a wall.
 PETA recommends putting your tree in a corner away from furniture that could become a cat’s potential launchpad.
-They also suggest wrapping the tree’s base in foil or laying pinecones around the floor, both of which cats dislike.
+They also suggest wrapping the tree’s base in foil or laying pinecones around the floor, which cats dislike.

 Cover The Water Bowl

 Although it’s more familiar with dogs, cats may also be tempted to drink the water from the water bowl at the base of your Christmas tree.
 Cover the tree stand so your cat won’t drink the water.

 Christmas trees are fertilized to make them grow faster.
 They are also sprayed with insecticides to keep pests and blight off them.

 Unfortunately, these products can leach into the water, where your cat would drink bacteria, fertilizer, and pesticides, resulting in upset stomachs or emergency vet visits.

 If you’ve decided to go for a real Christmas tree this year, cover the water bowl with a cloth, a tree skirt, or even presents to deter your pets from drinking from it.